FAQs: GDPR and MAM Software

 As a data controller, you will have the primary responsibility for ensuring that processing activities are compliant with the law.
 As a data processor, MAM Software's role is limited to the more 'technical' aspects of the GDPR, such as data storage, retrieval or erasure.

 Can MAM help me with my GDPR compliance?

 You might think that the GDPR is an IT issue, but most aspects have nothing to do with software.
 GDPR compliance cannot be met with just software tools or updates, it will require changes at an organisational level.

 If you use an MAM cloud solution, we have an obligation to maintain the confidentiality, integrity and availability of the information we hold for you.
 We are already ISO/IEC 27001:2013 certified for information security management, as are our hosting partners.
-We are currently updating our policies and contracts to meet GDPR requirements and reflect our data privacy and security commitments to you.
-We will be issuing addendums to your contract agreement to include certain terms and information required by the regulations.
+We have updated our policies and contracts to meet GDPR requirements and reflect our data privacy and security commitments to you.
+We have recently issued addendums to your contract agreement to include certain terms and information required by the regulations.

 To support your efforts to comply with the GDPR requirements, we will also be introducing two new services to remove customers' data from your system.
 Our right to be forgotten and data purging services will delete and mask personal data to ensure the required information is removed from your system.

 Both services can be requested through our normal support channels*.
 As the data controller, you will be required to determine which contacts are to be removed.
 Please be aware that some information may need to be retained for tax or legal purposes.

 Why issue a new Master Service Agreement (MSA)?